 What is GitHub Copilot?

-- Copilot Chat — conversational AI assistant integrated into your IDE for questions, debugging, and explanations
+- Copilot Chat: in-IDE assistant for questions, debugging, and explanations

-- Agent mode — autonomous task completion that can edit files, run terminal commands, and iterate
+- Agent mode: autonomous task completion that edits files, runs terminal commands, and iterates

-- Multi-IDE support — works in VS Code, JetBrains, Neovim, Vim, Xcode, Eclipse, and more
+- Multi-IDE support: VS Code, JetBrains, Neovim, Vim, Xcode, Eclipse, and more

 Who is it for?